 The smut slows down by the end of the 2000s.
 It probably lost its edge for the internet generation, and shifting sexual politics may have inspired a reevaluation of the sheer number of beautiful, scantily clad women on the covers.
 Outside censorship and changing Plant structures can’t be ruled out as factors either.
 Perhaps a future article should answer the question of What happened to the porn?

 For most of its history, The Plant was an English credit course.
 Many of the archived issues are even marked up by teachers’ comments.
 Changes in form and even drops in quality are a natural result of it becoming a club, and it would be unfair for me to blame changing circumstances on myself or my hardworking peers.
 There are also some overall improvements — technology has made my job as Copy Editor far easier, and our graphic designer turned Editor-In-Chief was genuinely offended by some of the designs they saw.

 But if I could bring back one thing about those early issues, it would be news images.
-Photos taken by students for the Plant are not common in older issues either, but they were among some of our best archival finds.
+Photos taken by students for The Plant are not common in older issues either, but they were among our best archival finds.
 In our club format, writers and graphic designers are relatively segregated, so we writers no longer see it as our duty to provide quality images.
 For my first time as a Plant writer, I find myself working with the graphic designer to unite the format and content of this essay.
 Cameras are more accessible than ever; we could be filling every page with photos to make our issues better documents of news and of history.

 Retrospection is important.
 My intention with this piece, and the usefulness of our archive, is not simply to gawk at the past.